nickassafkirk/Cartel-Coffee/README.md

   1. Buy: The site must enable customers to buy products remotely.
   1. Inform: The site must inform customers of key information about the business.

-The site must cater to broad range of users who may be interested in one or more of the 4 site functions listed above.
-Emphasis has been made to create multiple inter-linking navigation methods across the site so that customers access the information that is relevant to them, while ignoring information that may not be relevant at that moment.
+The site must cater to broad range of users.
+Individual users may be interested in one or more of the 4 site functions in a single session.
+To aid conversion, emphasis is made to create multiple inter-linking navigation pathways between site pages.
+This enables users to access the information that is relevant to them, while ignoring information that may not be relevant at that moment.

 To provide a great user experience every effort has been made to ensure that information is displayed clearly in a logical order of importance.

-To increase brand awareness and provide a consistent user experience for online and offline customers, the website has been designed to mirror the styling and motif that customers experience while visiting the business's physical location.
+To increase brand awareness and provide a consistent user experience for online and offline customers, the website has been designed to mirror the styling of the business's physical location.
-As this is an imagined business, the images depicted in the homepage carousel have been chosen to reflect the business's theoretical in-store appearance.
+As this is a fictional business fabricated for demonstration only, the images depicted in the homepage carousel have been chosen to reflect the business's theoretical in-store appearance.

 ---
 ## Strategy